elerihulme/Gower-Sea-Swimming/README.md

 ![Gallery](documentation/gallery.png)

-- This page highlights some of the places that group go swimming.
+- This page highlights some of the places that the group go swimming.
 - This page is responsive as the number of images in a row decreases as the page width narrows.

 ### Sign Up